Hook formulas for skew shapes III. Multivariate and product formulas: Notation and Background

 \subsection{Plane partitions}

-Let $\PP(a,b,c)$ and $\RPP(a,b,c)$ denote the set of ordinary and reverse plane partitions, respectively, that fit into an $\ts [a\times b \times c] \ts$ box.
-Recall the \emph{MacMahon box formula}~\eqref{eq:macmahon} for the number of such (reverse) plane partitions, which also can be written as follows:
+Let $\PP(a,b,c)$ and $\RPP(a,b,c)$ denote the sets of ordinary and reverse plane partitions $\pi$, respectively, that fit into an $\ts [a\times b \times c] \ts$ box with nonnegative entries, and let $|\pi|$ denote the sum of entries of the plane partition.
+Recall the \emph{MacMahon box formula}~\eqref{eq:macmahon} for the number of such (reverse) plane partitions, which can also be written as follows:

 and its $q$-analogue: